Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 Let us make an important preliminary statement:

-\begin{proposition} Let all crossings of the singularity components $\sigma_j$ be transversal and let there be no triple crossings.
-Then we can choose a sufficiently small tubular neighborhood $N\mathbb{R}^2_{\delta}$, such that the space $\tilde U^*$ is a strict deformation retract of~$\tilde U$; moreover, the triple
+\begin{proposition} Let all crossings of the singularity components $\sigma_j$ be transversal and assume that there are no triple crossings.
+Then we can choose a sufficiently small tubular neighbourhood $N\mathbb{R}^2$, such that the space $\tilde U^*$ is a strict deformation retract of~$\tilde U$; moreover, the triple

 is a strict deformation retract of the triple

 The retraction $\tilde U \to \tilde U^*$ will be denoted by $\cR$. \end{proposition}

 \textbf{Proof.}